SPECIAL FEATURE

 Paul Fatout was the editor originally assigned to edit a volume of Mark Twain's speeches.
 No authoritative text could be found for many speeches.
 These speeches existed only as newspaper transcriptions.
 According to Fatout, he "soon realized, with dismay, that he could not be certain of exactly what Mark Twain said on any occasion."
 It would be impossible for the volume to receive CEAA or CSE certifications.
 Fatout's volume of Mark Twain Speaking was published by the University of Iowa Press in 1976 and reissued in 2006.
 It remains one of the best reference books available for texts of Mark Twain speeches.

 Arlin Turner was the editor originally assigned to edit Pudd'nhead Wilson and Those Extraordinary Twins for the Iowa-California Works series.
 Turner had been replaced by Sidney E. Berger who worked on the texts about ten years before publishing his authoritative text with textual notes and criticism as a Norton Critical Edition in 1980.
-Berger's Norton Critical Edition was reissued in 2005 and remains the most comprehensive study of that text to date.
+Berger's Norton Critical Edition was reissued in 2005.
+It remained the most comprehensive study of that text until 2024 when a new California Works edition of Pudd'nhead Wilson was published (see below).
 Hershel Parker was the next editor to get the assignment to edit an edition of Pudd'nhead Wilson for the University of California Works edition.
 Parker left the project in 1984 "for other reasons."
-In 1984 Parker published Flawed Texts & Verbal Icons, an iconoclastic work which addresses a number of problematic issues regarding Mark Twain's Pudd'nhead Wilson text and its composition.
+In 1984 Parker published Flawed Texts & Verbal Icons, an iconoclastic work that addressed a number of problematic issues regarding Mark Twain's Pudd'nhead Wilson text and its composition.

 Why the Iowa-California Works Edition Fell Short